 The purpose of this presentation is to provide information about foreign currency forward, option dated forward and foreign currency option.
-These products are designed to assist business customers, such as, importers and exporters to protect their business against adverse exchange rate movements.
+These products are designed to assist business customers, such as, importers and exporters or individuals to protect their business against adverse exchange rate movements.

 A Forward Contract lets your company buy or sell one currency against another, for settlement on the day the contract expires.
 Unlike spot contracts, a forward contract eliminates the risk of fluctuating exchange rates by locking in a price today for a transaction that will take place in the future.
 This is called hedging (or insuring) your expected foreign currency transactions.
 By protecting your future cash flow against negative currency fluctuations, it can eliminate some of the uncertainty of doing business.